I-League suspended for six weeks after fresh COVID outbreak | Sports-Games

 It has been learnt that the total number of COVID-19 cases now stands at 45 after the latest round of tests which prompted the AIFF to suspend the league for six weeks.

-''The I-League stands postponed for at least six weeks,'' a top official told PTI.
+Mahajan informed the clubs and the AIFF about the rising number of cases in the country, the new COVID-19 norms and restrictions being implemented by West Bengal government.
+The clubs appreciated the efforts made by the AIFF to give paramount importance to the health and safety of the players and officials.

-The I-League officials will take stock of the situation in the first week of next month and decide the future course of action.
+''The AIFF did their best under the circumstances and helped the players and officials in the best possible way.
+We appreciate their efforts,'' Real Kashmir owner Sandeep Chattoo told PTI.

-I-League was suspended for a week on Wednesday after COVID-19 breached its bio-bubble.
+On December 29, I-League was suspended for a week after COVID-19 breached its bio-bubble.
 Eight players and three officials had tested positive for the dreaded virus, last week.
 Five players and three team officials from Real Kashmir FC, one player each from Mohammedan Sporting, debutants Sreenidi Deccan FC and Aizawl FC had returned positive.
 Thirteen teams are competing in this year's I-League across three venues -- the Mohun Bagan Ground in Kolkata, the Kalyani Stadium at Kalyani and the Naihati Stadium at Naihati.
+Only six matches of the I-League season have been played so far -- on December 26 and 27 -- before it was suspended.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)